-The per capita income in Bowling Green in 2010 was $19,778, which is lower middle income relative to Ohio and the nation.
-This equates to an annual income of $79,112 for a family of four.
+The per capita income in Bowling Green in 2010 was $19,882, which is lower middle income relative to Ohio and the nation.
+This equates to an annual income of $79,528 for a family of four.
 However, Bowling Green contains both very wealthy and poor people as well.
-Bowling Green also has one of the higher rates of people living in poverty in the nation, with 32.40% of its population below the federal poverty line.
+Bowling Green also has one of the higher rates of people living in poverty in the nation, with 33.61% of its population below the federal poverty line.

+Bowling Green is a somewhat ethnically-diverse city.
 The people who call Bowling Green home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bowling Green residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Bowling Green include Irish, English, Italian, and Polish.